ChrisBruff/ChatRoom/README.md

 The server will display the message "server is on and ready" to indicate that it is running and ready to accept incoming client connections.

-Clients can connect to the server by specifying the IP address and port number in their client code.

-Once connected, the server will assign a unique alias to each client and display the alias in the server output.
+Once connected, the clients will select a unique alias of which will be displayed in the server output.

-Clients can send messages to the server by calling the send() method on their socket object.
+Clients can send messages directly from the bash once connected

 The server will broadcast messages to all connected clients by calling the broadcast() function.

-Clients can disconnect from the server by sending the message "quit" to the server.
+Clients can disconnect from the server by sending the message "\quit" to the server.

 Note: The server code is intended to run continuously until manually stopped by the user.
 To stop the server, press ctrl + c in the terminal or command prompt where the server is running.